-1. the insulators had to be commercially-available on market, i.e. without any need for customization;
+1. insulators had to be commercially-available and with no need for customization;

-2. the weight of the new insulator strings could not exceed the weight of the previous strings.
+2. weight of the new insulator strings could not exceed that of existing strings.

-From among the three main types of insulators available on the market from the dielectric material point of view (i.e. porcelain, toughened glass and composite) the composite design was eventually chosen.
-The basic reasons for this selection were: reduction in weight; superior mechanical resistance in the direction perpendicular to the axis of the insulator; better price; and easier erection procedure.
+From among the three types of insulators from the dielectric material point of view (i.e. porcelain, toughened glass and composite) the composite design was chosen.
+Reasons included reduced weight; superior mechanical resistance in the direction perpendicular to the insulator axis; lower acquisition cost; and easier erection procedure.